 Overall: Where to Spend & Where to Save

 On the other hand, cut costs by avoiding restaurants, resorts, and souvenirs.
-The street food is excellent, you will be met by a warm welcome from the owners of the guesthouses, and when you get back home you will not regret not having bought that 10€ fridge magnet or 200€ Coco de Mer.
+The street food is excellent, you will get a warm welcome from the owners of the guesthouses, and when you get back home, you will not regret not having bought that 10€ fridge magnet or 200€ Coco de Mer.